creuserr/creroute/README.md

   length: Number,
   agent: String,
   proxy: String, // only works if the proxy is provided
   hash: String,
   url: String,
   real: Object,
 }
 ```

-All of those data are inherited from the request object, excluding `params`, `body`, and `real`.
+All of those data are inherited from the request object, excluding some parts:

 #### Real